Technology as an escape from reality - another profound episode by Black Mirror

 Some people will enjoy the movie, and the producer choose few good decision, for instance, shorten the movie to less than 90 min.
 I think, the movie have a potential for sequel, with new cast.

-Respected sequel to the best animation movie ever It's hard to compere yourself to the first Lion King movie, this's probably the reason why IMDb rating is a little low.
+It's hard to compere yourself to the first Lion King movie, this's probably the reason why IMDb rating is a little low.
 It's still one of the best Disney sequel I ever seen.
 There's nothing to be a shame off, I believe that most Lion King fans will love this film.
 This time, the inspiration for this movie is the story Romeo and Juliet- the tragedy written by the great William Shakespeare- nothing new here, but still done very well.

 Our beloved characters are still hear, only without Scar and the Hyenas.
 The new villain are enjoyable, I love Nuka the most, he only want his mother (Zira) affection and not matter how much he try, it's doesn't work.
 I love story between Kiara and Nala (style Romeo and Juliet), we seen more from Rafiki, Pumbaa and Timon and of course adult Simba.